Rarisma/A-Generic-Roguealike-Game/README.md

 # Randomized-RPG
 A Work In Process game thats a Random Rougealike Game

+#News 4/11/19
+  -I have been working on this since september and I am pushing for a december beta release with another alpha being released at
+   the end of the week but not much work was done on this project since october 20th currently I plan to completly rewrite this near the end of the week

 # How to play
 - Get the latest version of Python if you don't have it (https://www.python.org/downloads/)
 - Download the python file (Rougalike.py)